onnela-lab/gptools/R/cran-comments.md

+# Submission of version 1.0.0.

+The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.

 # Submission of version 0.2.0.

 This submission adds functionality to specify different length scales in different dimensions for Gaussian processes on graphs.